 First off, you need to decide the purpose of the experiment: setting optimal price, understanding what product features are driving customers’ purchases, or choosing a flavour.
 Using Conjoint.ly, provide some key properties of the experiment, including what kind of product you are investigating and what sort of participants you are inviting to respond.

 Attributes are ‘dimensions’ of your product (such as price, colour, shape, size, brand, location).
 Include the attributes that you believe are most important to your customers when they make buying decisions, as well as any attribute whose importance you would like to check.
 For example, if you know that customers are driven by price and size, and want to investigate whether colour is important, include all three attributes (price, size, and colour).
-Do not include more than five attributes because it will confuse your respondents.
+Do not include more than seven attributes because it will confuse your respondents.

 Levels are the ‘values’ that each attribute can take.
 For example, the attribute ‘colour’ can have levels ‘blue’, ‘red’, ‘transparent’.
 The attribute ‘features’ can be ‘no updates included’, ‘automatic update every month for one year’, ‘lifetime automatic updates’.
 Keep in mind: